 - Start the DNS Management Microsoft Management Console (MMC).

-- Right-click the DNS server, and then click Properties.
+- Right-click the DNS server, and then select Properties.

-- Under Listen on, click to select the Only the following IP addresses check box.
+- Under Listen on, select the Only the following IP addresses check box.

 - Type the IP addresses that you want the server to listen on.
-Include only the IP addresses of the interfaces for which you want a host A record registered in DNS.
+Include only the IP addresses of the interfaces for which you want a host's A record registered in DNS.

-- Click OK, and then quit the DNS Management MMC.
+- Select OK, and then quit the DNS Management MMC.

 The registry key to disable dynamic update of the DHCP client service is:

-This registry key does not resolve the issue that is outlined in this article.
-If the DNS server listens on a specific interface, the host A record for that interface is registered.
+This registry key doesn't resolve the issue that's outlined in this article.
+If the DNS server listens on a specific interface, the host's A record for that interface is registered.

 If you remove an IP address from the list of the DNS server's listening interfaces, the server no longer accepts DNS requests that are sent to that IP address.
-This option is sometimes used in situations where the DNS server is also a domain controller and has an interface that is connected to a disjointed network.
-For this configuration, make sure that Active Directory client computers don't direct any queries to an interface that they can't reach.
+This option is sometimes used in situations where the DNS server is also a domain controller and has an interface that's connected to a disjointed network.
+For such configuration, make sure that Active Directory client computers don't direct any queries to an interface that they can't reach.